 We recognize and value the contributions of parents to the learning experience.
 We ask that all parents who wish to have a conference with a teacher schedule an appointment in advance.
-Classroom visitations must be scheduled at least 24 hours in advance and is limited to 1 hour.
-All visitors that enter the building must report to the main office.
-Parents are not permitted to walk students to class after the first week of school.
+Classroom visitations must be scheduled at least 24 hours in advance and shall be limited to 1 hour.
+All visitors who enter the building must report to the main office.
+Parents are not permitted to walk students to class after the first day of school.